l2thet/WebAPICoreMandlebrot/README.md

 - Handle errors by showing appropriate messages
 - Use iteration data directly with `ImageData` for canvas rendering
 - Map iteration counts to RGB values for coloring
-- Use the `batch` endpoint for efficient multi-point computation
+- Focus on the main `generate` endpoint for full Mandelbrot set visualization
 - Implement loading states for better user experience during computation

 ## Future Features